---

 Software

-For our practical examples (during the entire course) we will use the software environment R. I think that it is helpful to coordinate on one environment and R has the advantage of being free and rather powerful.
+For our practical examples (during the entire course) we will use the software environment R. I think that it is helpful to coordinate on one environment.
+R is free, it is very powerful, and it is popular in the field.

-• Documentation for R is provided via the built in help system but also through the R Homepage.
-Useful are
+• Documentation for R is provided throught the built in help.
+You also find support on the R Homepage.
+You might find the following useful:

-• The R Guide, Jason Owen (Easy to read, tries to explain R with the help of examples from basic statistics)
+• The R Guide, Jason Owen (Easy to read, explains R with the help of examples from basic statistics)

-• Simple R, John Verzani (Tries to explain R with the help of examples from basic statistics)
+• Simple R, John Verzani (Explains R with the help of examples from basic statistics)

 • Einführung in R, Günther Sawitzki (In German.
-Rather compact introduction.
-The statistical part can be quite demanding)
+Rather compact introduction.)

-• Econometrics in R, Grant V. Farnsworth (The introduction to R is rather compact and pragmatic.
-The econometric models go beyond what we are doing in this lecture)
+• Econometrics in R, Grant V. Farnsworth (The introduction to R is rather compact and pragmatic.)

 • An Introduction to R, W. N. Venables und D. M. Smith (The focus is more on R as a programming language)

-• The R language definition (Concentrates only on R as a programming language.
-A must to read if you write your own functions)
+• The R language definition (Concentrates only on R as a programming language.)

 Handout + Exam